Language: EN

 What are modules in C++ and how to use them

-Modules offer a simpler, more efficient, and safer alternative to the traditional file inclusion system using the preprocessor.
+The modules offer a simpler, more efficient, and safer alternative to the traditional system of including files via the preprocessor.

-Traditionally, code in C++ has been organized into header files .h and implementation files .cpp.
+Traditionally, C++ code has been organized in header files .h and implementation files .cpp.
 But this has frankly always been a hassle inherited from C 🤷.

 The introduction of modules in C++11 and their formalization in C++20 aims to completely change the way C++ projects are structured and managed.